RichardFeder-zz/multiband_pcat/README.md

 # pcat-lion
-Probabilistic cataloging of light sources in the SDSS exposures.
-Modifying Stephen Portillo's code for use with multiband photometric data.
+Probabilistic cataloging of astronomical sources from SDSS exposures.
+Modification of Stephen Portillo's code for use with multiple band photometric data.